atreyasha/spp-explainability/README.md

 # SoPa++

 This repository documents M.Sc. thesis research titled *"SoPa++: Leveraging explainability from hybridized RNN, CNN and weighted finite-state neural architectures"*.
-This thesis builds upon the [Soft Patterns](https://github.com/Noahs-ARK/soft_patterns) (SoPa) model from Schwartz, Thomson and Smith (2018).
 The manuscript for this thesis can be found [here](./docs/manuscript/main.pdf).

 ## Dependencies :neckbeard: